globallyyash24/DEMO-AWS/README.md

-# DEMO-AWS
+# Website without a Server.
-# Deploying a Linux EC2 instance and connecting via SSH
+# Deploying a html Website without a server.

--In This project, the goal is to launch an EC2 (elastic cloud compute) Linux instance on AWS (amazon web services) and establish a secure connection to it using the command line interface and SSH (secure shell) protocol.

 # STEP 1:-